What are Membership Levels?

 (Red) Inactive - Customers cannot currently sign up for this level.

-The icons under this column allow you to edit, delete or hide membership levels:
+The icons under this column allow you to edit, delete or hide membership levels.
+For more information, please see our Managing Membership Levels article.

-Edit - Learn how to edit a membership level in this article.
+Edit - Click on the icon to edit the membership level

 Hide - Click on the icon to hide the membership level.
 At this time, you can also choose to make the membership level inactive, meaning that no new members can be added to that membership level.
 (Available MM2.4.0+)